spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 * The Cluster Groups launched in the developer's enterprise datacenter/environment

 ## Cluster Groups
 Cluster Group is an aggregation of host clusters deployed through Palette.
-Palette nested clusters can be launched into these host cluster groups.
+Palette sandbox clusters can be launched into these host cluster groups.
 The cluster groups are created under two scopes:

 * System Scope
 * Tenant Scope